Reiryoku-Technologies/Mida-Documentation/src/documentation/quick-start/installation.md

 # Installation
-To get started use the command below in your terminal, the installer will pop up and create an empty Mida project.
+To get started with Mida simply use the command below in your terminal.

 ```console
 npm init mida
 ```

+The installer will pop up and guide you through the creation of a new Mida project.